ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

 1. The pre-production credentials should be injected into the production namespace, see https://github.com/ministryofjustice/cloud-platform-environments/pull/8325 for an example PR.
 1. There should be a private s3 bucket available, see https://github.com/ministryofjustice/cloud-platform-environments/pull/42609 as an example of how to create this.
-1. The production and pre-production credentials and a private local s3 bucket name should then be added as a `namespace_secrets:` section, see the `values.yaml` in this repository for an example of the secrets and other options.
+1. The production and pre-production credentials and the s3 bucket name should then be added as a `namespace_secrets:` section, see the `values.yaml` in this repository for an example of the secrets and other options.
 The bucket is used to temporarily store the backup between backup time and restore time which will typically be several hours apart.